 This is an important year for the climate, culminating in the UN COP26 climate summit in Glasgow.
 The task for this conference is to close the emissions gap to arrest global warming; build the world’s resilience, especially as we recover from the Covid pandemic; and agree measures to compensate poorer countries for the damage climate change is already causing.
 All the evidence shows that time is running out to turn the tide on the climate crisis.
 So, as the hosts of COP26, as well as the G7, the spotlight is on the UK government to lead international efforts on climate change in 2021.
 That work began last year, it must now be significantly increased, starting today, in the run up to COP26, and will need to last well beyond the Glasgow summit in November.

 This post is by Jill Rutter, senior fellow at the Institute for Government.

 Much of the political debate around climate change has focused on the ambition of the target.
 Last year Theresa May upped the target laid down in the Climate Change Act, accepting the Committee on Climate Change’s (CCC’s) assessment that the UK could reach net zero in 2050.
 In the election there was a competition over dates: Lib Dems offered 2045; Labour hinted at 2030.
 Extinction Rebellion want to eliminate all emissions by 2025.

 Many were eagerly awaiting the chancellor’s statement last month to hear how he would tackle the economic crisis whilst also delivering a green recovery.
 But, despite some welcome measures on energy efficiency, his statement did not have green priorities running through it.
 Read more

-This post is by Thomas Hale, associate professor of global public policy and director of China engagement at the Blavatnik School of Government, Oxford University
+This post is by Shaun Spiers, executive director at Green Alliance and Thomas Hale, associate professor in global public policy at the Blavatnik School of Government, University of Oxford.